-Istanbul is surrounded by the sea all around it but because of the pollution caused by its population over 12 million people, there are very few swimmable beach areas left in Istanbul which are also not very close to city center.
-Please be aware that the people living in Istanbul themselves would go to the cities and towns such as Bodrum, Antalya, Marmaris, Fethiye for their summer holidays which are all located in Southern part of Turkey.
-There are no beaches in Istanbul visibly frequented by gay people, but there are some swimming areas where it's more likely to meet other gay people.
+Istanbul is surrounded by the sea all around it but because of the pollution caused by its population over 12 million people there are very few beach areas left in Istanbul suitable for swimming.
+Most of these cleaner beaches are not very close to city center.
+As a matter of fact the people living in Istanbul themselves go to the cities and towns in Southern Turkey such as Bodrum, Antalya, Marmaris, Fethiye etc for their summer holidays.
+There are no beaches in Istanbul visibly frequented by gay people, but there are some swimming areas where it's more likely to come across other gay people.

 Cruising Beach Areas in Istanbul

 The isolated beaches in Buyukada and Kinaliada are opted by some gay men in Summer, although there is not any obvious gay scene.
 Kinaliada is the first stop of public ferryboats running between Kabatas and Prince's Islands.
 In Kinaliada the beach far behind the island is more suitable for cruising.
 Sometimes, it is even possible to see few nude guys at some part of beach.
 After getting off from the ferryboat, walk right-hand side along the cost, climb up the road after the public beach area ends, and continue until you see comparatively less crowed beach down ahead of you (see below Google map).
 This means at least half an hour walking from the ferryboat station, but it is fun.
 There may still be families on weekends in this part also especially on Sundays; therefore the week-in days may be better for cruising.
 In general, the beaches in Prince's islands get busy from June until late September.
 The islands are usually safe but you still need to be cautious in this isolated part.
 See below for general information about Prince's Islands and ferry boat schedules.